Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/gg.md

-photons are programmable matter; quantum eraser transforms photons into particles, but there are waves, and /wave-particles|particle-waves|dualities|../ photon emitters (conways' game of life #glider) take surrounding photons, and our immune system interprets like sleightly flipped sight the same for hearing; phonons v photons v other senses v.. topology proves donut-shaped handled mugs = doughnuts; programmable perception is like renderings + sensory interpretations +.. immune system my will goes to my organs; organixarma entanglement
+photons are programmable matter; quantum eraser transforms photons into particles, but there are waves, and /wave-particles|particle-waves|dualities|../ photon emitters (conways' game of life #glider) take surrounding photons, and our immune system interprets like sleightly flipped sight the same for hearing; phonons v photons v other senses v.. topology proves donut-shaped handled mugs = doughnuts; programmable perception is like renderings(observer paradox proves positional information is unknowable, and there goes calculus) + sensory interpretations +.. immune system my will goes to my organs; organixarma entanglement